Last Updated August 22, 2019: Here are answers to frequently asked questions about our fourth game, Hades!

 Your games are known for characters and story.
 How does that fit with Early Access?

 The opportunity to deliver story in a serial fashion during Early Access is one of the many reasons we were excited to go this route with Hades.
 Think of our Early Access launch as the pilot episode of a new series.
-You can look forward to meeting close to 20 different fully voiced characters, and experiencing the setup for the story, along with hours of unique events and interactions.
+You can look forward to meeting close to 30 different fully voiced characters, and experiencing much of the story through hours of unique events and interactions.

 You can engage with the narrative as much as you like, so if you just want to dive in for a quick hack-and-slash session, Hades has you covered.
 Our Early Access launch build does have a specific endpoint in terms of how far into the Underworld you can go, and you won’t be able to get to the end of the story just yet -- we’ll be saving that for when we’re finished.
 Along the way, we’re going to keep adding characters and events, bringing the story closer to the climactic ending we have in mind.
 Note that you can continue playing Hades indefinitely due to its structure and design.